Manas-Nair1/projects/README.md

 # Select projects
 #WIP means project is still under active development
 This repository highlights select projects that develop skillsets in the quantitative trading industry.
-Will include:
+Key projects included:
-- Value investing principles:
+- (WIP)Value investing principles:
-    * Applying principles of value investing to find good long term investments.
-Contrasts other projects that focus on short term statistical arbitrage opportunities.
+    * Applying principles of value investing to find good long term investments with high upside.
 - Trading engine: connects to exchanges and executes trades systematically
     * Goal is to be familiar with the API calls to get data and place trades with varying parameters.
     * Query OHCLV data to be used in custom backtesting framework